Flight delays happen every day.

 Wait for the announcement from your airline or head over to their information booth at the airport and they will help you.
 They should help you.

 Be ready, that your flight may also get cancelled.

 Read more: What to do if your flight is delayed?

 Submit your claim for flight delay compensation now.

-Here you can learn more about flight cancellations & what to do if your flight ever gets cancelled.
+Learn more about flight cancellation compensation & what to do if your flight is cancelled.

-In short - in event of this as well you can get both a new flight (if necessary), which can be another flight operated by your airline or you may be offered to fly with another airline at no extra cost to you, and you can also claim for compensation.
-That’s if in the end you reach your final destination 2 or in some cases 4 or more hours later than initially planned.
+In short - in event of this as well you can get both a new flight (if necessary), which can be another flight operated by your airline, or you may be offered to fly with another airline at no extra cost to you, and you can also claim for compensation.
+That’s if in the end you reach your final destination 2 or more hours later than initially planned.